Thank You for Attending

 Author, Kernel Developer and Executive Editor of LWN.net

 Jonathan Corbet is the executive editor at LWN.net.
-He is the maintainer of the kernel's documentation subsystem, a member of the Linux Foundation's Technical Advisory Board, and a frequent speaker at community events worldwide.Alex Nitz
+He is the maintainer of the kernel's documentation subsystem, a member of the Linux Foundation's Technical Advisory Board, and a frequent speaker at community events worldwide.Johanna Koester

 Program Director of Developer Technology and Advocacy, IBM